garylirocks/quickrefs/microsoft-entra-id.markdown

   - Microsoft Authenticator app
     - PIN and biometrics recognition on phone
     - The App could be used for passwordless sign-in, MFA and SSPR
-- App password: for certain non-browser apps which don't support AAD MFA, you could use app specific password
+- App password: for certain non-browser apps which don't support Entra MFA, you could use app specific password
 - SSPR only
   - Security questions
   - Email address